CS222-UIUC/fa25-fa25-team019-CM3/README.md

 3. The user is then prompted to modify the email with the recipient's and sender's details, and then hits "send" for it to arrive to the recipient's inbox.

-For more details, please view our project proposal [here]. ("https://docs.google.com/document/d/1HD8HK9ETS648CsefJGBGJE0E4yZjM3jkYPysLFYLPHQ/edit?usp=sharing").
+For more details, please view our project proposal [here]("https://docs.google.com/document/d/1HD8HK9ETS648CsefJGBGJE0E4yZjM3jkYPysLFYLPHQ/edit?usp=sharing").

 # Technical Architecture
  *insert diagram here*